saporitigianni/memorize/README.rst

     # without memorization
     fib(20)

-    # If you want to cache a maximum of 128 calls, separated by different types,
+    # If you want to cache a maximum of 128 calls, cached by different types,
     # each for 10 seconds use:
     @memorize(timeout=10, maxsize=128, typed=True)

     # If you want to implement caching aware rate limiting then use the following:
-    # This will limit to no more than 10 calls for every 60 second period and if a
+    # This will limit to no more than 10 calls for every 5 second period and if a
     # result is returned from the cache it does not count towards the 10 calls.
     @memorize(calls=10, period=60, aware=True)